 Hitchhikers from hell!

 Count on Christopher Pike to take teen horror novels about driving to another level.
 And by another level, I mean purgatory.

 When you’re running away from home, of course you want to pick up not one, but TWO hitchhikers, both with weird-as-heck names.
 Poppy Corn and Freedom Jack?
 Road to Nowhere (1993) by Christopher Pike is only one of two novels he wrote that feature hitchhikers.

-Teresa’s highway to hell involving a lot of talking.
+Teresa’s highway to hell involves a lot of talking.
 Most of the story is Teresa, Free, and Poppy telling stories while they drive.
 There are a few choice destinations: about five mini-marts, a haunted castle where a psychic lives, and a church.
 I saw the end of this one coming a mile away, but guess what?
 The end doesn’t involve a pact.

 Whisper of Death (1991) also features a hitchhiker on the cover, even though the story wasn’t really about hitchhikers at all.
 The characters do encounter a hitchhiker, who plays the role of portent.
 I had to include this one on the list, though, because Whisper of Death is one of my favorites, and has one of those classic Christopher Pike WTF plot twists.
 It also features a warning: don’t smoke at gas stations.
 Because you’ll die.

 My driver’s ed classes weren’t nearly this horrifying, unless you count parallel parking!

 I hope you’ve enjoyed this trip down memory lane, stay tuned for the next installment of…